dancrumb/propsim/README.md

 It support stepping one clock tick at a time, or running at a rate of 1 or 2 ticks per second.

+## Getting Started

+I use `pnpm` for this package, so you'll need to [install that first](https://pnpm.io/installation).

+Then, run `pnpm install` to install all the dependencies.

 ## Usage

 To use the emulator, run: